-This first part (A) of D6.1 provides the results of Life Cycle Assessment (LCA) studies related to ten existing packaging (state of the art) selected to be substituted.
+This second part (B) of D6.1 provides the results of Life Cycle Assesment (LCA) studies related to twelve existing packaging (state of the art) selected for the reuse.
 The general table below (Tab.
 1) shows the relevant information for each product analysed, i.e., product name, format, nominal capacity (in grams or millilitres), reference food product category (among those covered by the R3PACK project), name of the company using the packaging.
-For all products, the study's publication date coincides with the deadline for the deliverable D6.1 A (M12, May 2023).
+For all products, the study's publication date coincides with the deadline for the deliverable D6.1 B (M22, March 2024).
 The geographic validity of the research and the country where the product is consumed/sold is France, Europe.